Be a Program Director

 Why choose to become a Program Director?

-The Program Director team works with volunteer tutors to plan and deliver our summer school for VCE students.
-The program supports high school students experiencing educational disadvantage.
-Program Directors are supported by the VCE Summer Tutoring committee and experienced, returning volunteers.
+Along the way, Directors will receive significant support from the VCE Summer Tutoring Committee and our experienced, returning volunteers.
 It’s a great environment to learn management and professional skills for the first time (or to level up skills you already have!).

 Sheriline Lay